 Why bother with ‘physical presence’ rules at all?

 The case of the octo-citizen raises some well-worn questions about economic residency and citizenship.
 Are participants truly committed to their new country?
 How much (or how little) time do they spend there?

-In Canada, immigrants who arrived under the now-scrapped federal immigrant investor program and its still-running Quebec counterpart have paid woefully low levels of income tax, and breadwinners frequently return to greater China, from where the large majority originated.
+In Canada, immigrants who arrived under the now-scrapped federal immigrant investor program and its still-running Quebec counterpart have paid woefully low levels of income tax when filling out their non resident tax return, and breadwinners frequently return to greater China, from where the large majority originated.